-Talk to your doctor or pharmacist before taking Warfarin tablets if you have:
+Talk to your doctor, pharmacist or nurse before taking Warfarin 0.5mg Tablets if you have:

-- very high blood pressure which is not controlled by medicines • a stomach or duodenal ulcer or have ever had one - previously had gastrointestinal bleeding (bleeding in the stomach or intestines) • had recent ischaemic stroke (caused by blockage of blood vessels in the brain) - an infection of the heart lining (bacterial endocarditis) - problems with circulation of blood to the brain (cerebrovascular disease) • thyroid problems - severe heart disease, liver or kidney problems • have a condition making you prone to blood clots (thrombophilia) - anaemia (low haemoglobin causing extreme tiredness, breathlessness, poor resistance to infection) - · a tumour or cancer • had a recent wound or injury • a higher risk of bleeding for example because you are over 65 years of age or are unsteady on your feet and more likely to fall and injure yourself.
-If any of these apply to you, tell your doctor or pharmacist before taking Warfarin tablets, as you may need to be checked more often during treatment.
+- very high blood pressure which is not controlled by medicines - a stomach or duodenal ulcer or have ever had one

+- previously had gastrointestinal bleeding - had recent ischaemic stroke (caused by blockage of blood vessels in the brain) - an infection of the heart lining (bacterial endocarditis) - problems with circulation of blood to the brain (cerebrovascular disease) - thyroid problems - severe heart disease, liver or kidney problems - a condition making you prone to blood clots (thrombophylia) - anaemia (low haemoglobin causing extreme tiredness, breathlessness, poor resistance to infection) - a tumour or cancer - had a recent wound or injury

+• a higher risk of bleeding for example if you are over 65 years of age or are unsteady on your feet and more likely to fall and injure yourself.

+If any of these apply to you, tell your doctor or pharmacist before taking warfarin, as you may need to be checked more often during treatment.

-Regular blood tests
+Regular blood tests:

 You will have regular blood tests to see how long it takes your blood to clot.
-These blood tests are very important to make sure you are taking the right dose of this medicine.
-The blood tests will be more frequent if you have had your dose of Warfarin tablets changed, if you have started or stopped taking other medicines, or have liver or kidney problems.
+These blood tests are very important to make sure you are taking the right dose.
+Blood tests will be more frequent if you have had your dose of warfarin changed, if you have started or stopped taking other medicines, or have liver or kidney problems.